interledger/interledger.github.io/docs/markdown/glossary.md

 ## Interledger Layer

 The second layer of the Interledger protocol stack, consisting of the Interledger Protocol version 4 (ILPv4).
 This layer is concerned with currency amounts, routing, and whether each step in a payment arrives in time or expires.
 This protocol finds a path to connect a sender and receiver using any number of intermediaries.

-## Interledger Module

-The part of a software application that processes ILP payments.
-Analogous to the network card of an internet-connected computer.

 ## Interledger Packet